fusioncharts/dev_centre_docs/chart-guide/chart-configurations/axes.md

 heading: Configure axes
 ---

-X-Axis refers to the categorical axis in FusionCharts.
+X-axis refers to the categorical axis in FusionCharts.
 For the vertical charts it currently appears at bottom of the canvas, whereas, for the horizontal charts, it currently appears on the left of the canvas.

-The vertical axis on the chart is refered to as the y-axis.
 Y-Axis refers to the value axis.
 For the vertical charts it currently appears at left of the canvas, whereas, for the horizontal charts (bar charts), it currently appears on the bottom of the canvas.

 ## Setting Axes Names